S1mple

 Oleksandr Olehovych Kostyliev (born 2 October 1997), better known as s1mple, is a Ukrainian professional Counter-Strike 2 player who currently plays for BC.Game Esports.
-He is widely considered as one of the greatest players in Counter Strike history, particularly in Counter Strike: Global Offensive (CS:GO), having been ranked the No. 1 player in the world by HLTV in 2018, 2021 and 2022.
+He is widely considered one of the greatest players in Counter-Strike history, and the greatest in Counter-Strike: Global Offensive, having been ranked the No. 1 player in the world by HLTV in 2018, 2021 and 2022, and the No. 2 player in 2019 and 2020.
+He spent much of his career with Natus Vincere (Na’Vi), with whom he won several major international events, including his first Major title and MVP at PGL Major Stockholm 2021.

-s1mple’s peak form, particularly from 2018 through 2021, saw him dominate the global scene with a hyper-aggressive style, exceptional mechanical skill, game sense, and consistency across all roles and weapon types, earning him multiple MVP (Most Valuable Player) awards at premier tournaments and setting numerous statistical records.
-He was instrumental in leading Natus Vincere (Na’Vi) to victory at several major international events, including the PGL Major Stockholm 2021, where he secured his first Major title and was named MVP.

-Critically acclaimed by analysts, peers, and fans alike, s1mple is often referenced in discussions not only for his peak skill but also for his sustained excellence across different metas and eras of CS:GO.
-His influence extends beyond the server, serving as a benchmark for aspiring players and a defining figure in the evolution of the game.

 Early life

 Kostyliev was born on 2 October 1997.
 He started playing Counter-Strike at four years old at the recommendation of his older brother.
 S1mple picked up Counter-Strike: Global Offensive on its release in 2012, joining his first professional team a year later.

 Career

 2014

 S1mple's first team was a team called LAN DODGERS, but he was soon signed by Courage Gaming.
 Around September 2014, s1mple was signed by a large organisation known as Hellraisers.
 There, he joined ANGE1, Dosia, Kucher, and Markeloff, who s1mple considers his idol.